lvsodre/windows-update/README.md

 ## 📜 Licença

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para detalhes.
+Este projeto está licenciado sob a Licença MIT

 ## 👤 Autor